GiacomoLorenzon/vascular_hemodynamics_test_cases/README.md

 ## Tests list
 The available tests are:
 1. Single vessel;
-2. Single vessel with stent implant;
+2. Single vessel with stent implanted;
-3. Single vessel with stent implant and adaptive mesh;
+3. Single vessel with stent implanted and adaptive mesh;
 4. Bifurcation of a single vessel.

 Each folder contains: